 When I got pregnant again, deciding when and how to announce was a confusing time with no clear answers.
-Some days, I felt like announcing right away (because I knew I would want support if we had a loss) . . . and other days, I wanted to wait until we were half-way through the pregnancy before making our pregnancy known.
+Some days, I felt like announcing right away (because I knew I would want support if we had a loss).
+And other days, I wanted to wait until we were half-way through the pregnancy before making our pregnancy known.
 (Or later.
-Maybe after baby is born!?
+Maybe after the baby is born!?
 Could we skip the pregnancy announcement and head straight to a birth announcement?)

 Not only was I worried about timing, but I was super aware of everyone who has let us know they have also had a loss or suffer from infertility.
 While I knew I deserved to be happy, I also know exactly how it feels to be on the other side of a pregnancy announcement while suffering recurrent loss and infertility.
 The last thing I want is for our (tentative) joy to be a burden to those in the trenches.

-Many moms will tell you that when they got their first positive pregnancy test ever, their entire lives basically flashed before their eyes.
-Well, their baby’s life that is…visions of who would be in the delivery room and how old baby would be at Christmas and what Easter outfits would be worn danced in front of their heads.
-Many dream of first birthday parties and preschool and kindergarten cap and gown pictures at the first news of a new little one on the way!
+Many moms will tell you that when they got their first positive pregnancy test ever, their entire lives flashed before their eyes.
+Well, their baby’s life that is.
+Visions of who would be in the delivery room and how old baby would be at Christmas and what Easter outfits would be worn danced in front of their heads.
+Many dreams of first birthday parties and preschool and kindergarten cap and gown pictures at the first news of a new little one on the way!

-But when you have had a positive pregnancy test that result in crushed dreams — well, planning ahead feels impossible in the next pregnancy.
+But when you have had a positive pregnancy test that results in crushed dreams – well, planning feels impossible in the next pregnancy.

-When I first found out I was pregnant again after 5 early losses, I could not think ahead more than one day.
+When I first found out I was pregnant again after five early losses, I could not think ahead more than one day.
 “Today I am pregnant,” I had to keep mentally repeating.
-As my first ultrasound drew near, I could only take it minute by minute.
-I was hyper aware of all pregnancy symptoms — and hyper aware of all the symptoms that seemed to be missing.
+As my first ultrasound drew near, I could only take it to minute by minute.
+I was hyper-aware of all pregnancy symptoms – and hyper-aware of all the symptoms that seemed to be missing.

 Some days I feel confident.
 Other days, I’m ridden with self-doubt.
 Most days, all I can do is to take it moment-by-moment.
 Maybe that’s all you can too.
-If so — welcome to the club.
+If so – welcome to the club of pregnancy after loss.